wesleycheungg/shuttr/README.md

 ### Viewing a Photo
 Albums belong to a `user` and can hold many `photos`.
 Users will be able to view a gallery of photos via the `Explore Page`, `Photostream Page`, or `Album Page`.
 If a photo is clicked, they will be brought to that photo's show page where the photo is individually displayed and users can make comments.

-(insert clipping of clicking through explore and profile > then clicking a photo to show Show Page)

 ## Albums

 ### Creating an Albums
-Users can create and album by clicking the `Profile` button on the top right.
+Users can create an album by clicking the `Profile` button on the top right.
 Then click the `Albums` button on the profile nav bar which will take the user to a page with all the user's albums.
 Then click the `Create New Album` for the create new album form.

 <img src="app/assets/images/album.gif">